captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

 I cannot hold back my tears.

 ---

 ## ANTIGONE:
-My love, you see me Walking the last steps of my life, Seeing the last rays of the sun.
+My love, you see me walking the last steps of my life, seeing the last rays of the sun, and, never again.

 ---

-Then, never again.
-In this life I never heard the music Of the marriage hymn nor the laughter.
+In this life I never heard the wedding song nor the laughter.

 ---

-Death, in whose arms all men sleep, Leads me to the cold waters of Acheron To be his living bride.
+Death, in whose arms all men lie, Leads me to the cold waters of Acheron To be his living bride.

 ---

 ## HAIMON: